githubhelp/otherwip/documentation/test/index.md

 ####{%include test/link/page/testpage.md%}

-*note - using a nested include (as above) creates an issue with formatting by inserting a line break before trailing parenthesis causing a broken link ref.
+*note - using a nested include (as above) creates an issue with formatting by inserting a line break before trailing parenthesis causing a broken link ref. only difference between the line above and the previous line is a 4hash prefix.